Deltasoft-AI/.github/profile/README.md

 - Email: contact@deltasoftai.com
 - Website: https://deltasoftai.com

-### Thank you for your interest in Deltasoft.
+### Thank you for your interest in Deltasoft AI.
 We look forward to collaborating with you!

 ## License